 “Let’s go look at it on the map,” is my response.

 I really don’t like the idea of leaving any Damsels in the hands of the Brotherhood for a second longer than necessary, but this requires more study if I take it on.
 I know the troops in the area will increase once I log on for the mission because the Brotherhood will be told by their spy.
-So I glance at the AI indicator to see it’s Mac and Jeeves, so I ask, “Mac, can you limit the map to show the contiguous coastal area the Brotherhood controls with the troop locations and number, please?”
+When I glance at the AI indicator I see it’s Mac and Jeeves, so I ask, “Mac, can you limit the map to show all of the contiguous coastal area the Brotherhood controls with the troop locations and number, please?”

 Mac says, “Other than the troops securing the prison area and near the Citadel the bulk of the remaining troops in the area are defending the pass in the mountains just east of Marley and guarding the forced labour working on the road through the fen.
 The rest are small garrisons.”

 I smile while saying, “Would it be fair to say the hardcore troops are all around the prison or the citadel with only a few hardcore officers and senior non-commissioned officers controlling conscripts elsewhere?”

 “I think that’s a good assumption, except I’d also expect a couple of hardcore groups as the key troops with the fen guards as well.
 Why?”